Kachi-Awaji/GIT-intro/Lesson-6.md

 There's a brief description of the repository, and below it a few stats (number of commits on the repository, branches, releases, and contributors)

-Below that are buttons that let you select a branch to work on, make a new pull request.
-On the other side, three buttons let you create a new file, upload a file to the repository, or find a file on the repository.
+Below that are buttons that are two buttons.
+The one on the left lets you select a branch to work on.
+The other is for making pull requests.
+You will learn about these soon.

+On the other side are three buttons that let you create a new file, upload a file to the repository, or find a file on the repository.
 The green button at the end lets you clone or download the repository.

 You _clone_ a repository when you want to make a copy of it to your system.
 The 'download as zip' option saves the project files in a zip folder for download.
 This might be helpful for those who do not have __Git__ installed on their system.